stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"How about actually focus on protecting your website and not rely on free cloudflare to cover your ass" by @[organise](https://twitter.com/organise/status/1127363885282017280)

 "Use #1dot1dot1dot1, and you WILL be spied on." by @[brettglass](https://twitter.com/brettglass/status/1126521626768609281)

 "Cloudflare has been crippling our web site speed and has been removed.
 Things should be noticeably better from today." by @[ModSquadAU](https://twitter.com/ModSquadAU/status/1126617699591737345)